Extremum Seeking Nonlinear Regulator with Concurrent Uncertainties in Exosystems and Control Directions: Introduction

 \section{Introduction}

-\IEEEPARstart{T}he control problem of output regulation or servomechanism aims at achieving asymptotic tracking of reference signals while rejecting the steady-state effect of disturbances \cite{isidori1990output,isidori2003robust,huang2004nonlinear,bin2020model,wang2022robust}.
+The control problem of output regulation or servomechanism aims at achieving asymptotic tracking of reference signals while rejecting the steady-state effect of disturbances \citep*{isidori1990output,isidori2003robust,huang2004nonlinear,bin2020model,wang2022robust}.
 In particular, a comprehensive framework in \cite{marconi2008uniform} has been presented for asymptotically solving the PORP.
-As in \cite{marconi2008uniform,liu2009parameter} for instance, most existing studies require knowledge of the control direction {\it a priori}.
-The control directions naturally play an essential role in solving output regulation problems for both linear and nonlinear systems \cite{liu2008global}.
-A wrong control direction can force the output regulation error of the feedback control systems to drift away from the desired control objective \cite{chen2019nussbaum}.
-Furthermore, many practical applications have been stimulating the research interest in investigating output regulation problems subject to unknown time-varying control directions, such as the autopilot design of unmanned autonomous surface vessels in \cite{wang2015prescribed} and adaptive PID fault-tolerant control for $3$-link robotic arm in \cite{song2017robust}, in which the feedback control systems might suffer from not only unknown high-frequency gain but also their gain signs.
-As well as the formation and station-keeping control of multiple networked high-altitude balloons uses the stratospheric wind currents as propulsion to move forward and navigate; however, the stratospheric wind currents are unknown, time-varying, and unpredictable \cite{vandermeulen2017distributed}.
+As in \cite{marconi2008uniform,liu2009parameter}, for instance, most existing studies require knowledge of the control direction {\it a priori}.
+The control directions naturally play an essential role in solving output regulation problems for both linear and nonlinear systems \citep*{liu2008global}.
+A wrong control direction can force the output regulation error of the feedback control systems to drift away from the desired control objective \citep*{chen2019nussbaum}.
+Furthermore, many practical applications have stimulated the investigation of output regulation problems subject to unknown control directions with time-varying coefficients, such as the autopilot design of unmanned autonomous surface vessels in \cite{wang2015prescribed}.
+The formation and station-keeping control of multiple networked autonomous high-altitude balloons use stratospheric wind currents as propulsion to move forward and navigate; however, the stratospheric wind currents are unknown, time-varying, and unpredictable \citep*{vandermeulen2017distributed}.
+In a recent study, \cite{dibo2023extremum}, the requirement for the knowledge of the Hessian sign information for the design of an extremum-seeking controller was alleviated using a switching monitoring function-based scheme.

 The main objective of the present study focuses on a class of output-feedback uncertain nonlinear systems subject to unknown control directions in the following form, previously investigated in \cite{liu2009parameter}: